-To send flowers in memory of John Henry Ford, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of John Henry Ford, please visit our Heartfelt Sympathies Store.

 John continued working manual and odd jobs until he enlisted in the United States Army on August 31, 1948 and served as a heavy machine gunner.
 It was during his military career that he met the love of his life, Lola “Gigi” Bennett.
 They married March 4, 1948.
 It was also then that he took the role of being a father to Jesse “Guy” Brown.
 On November 18 of the same year Lola gave birth to their only daughter, Judy Henryetta Taylor.

 John and Lola raised their two children primarily in the Ft.
 Gibson, Oklahoma area until 1982 when he moved to his farm in Braggs.
 John Henry was an avid farmer, rancher and gardener.
 He was well known for his gardens in fact, often raising and giving vegetables to those less fortunate, community centers, and churches in and around the community.
 A neighbor once said “If John raises 2 tomatoes, he will give you 1 of them!”
 John Ford was a very active member in the church community as well.
 He attended several churches in the Ft.
 Gibson and Braggs areas throughout the years.
 The Braggs Emmanuel Pentecostal Church was his home church for the past 10 years.